profharris/YD-ESP32-S3_ESP32-S3-WROOM-1_Dev/README.md

 # NOTES³: All Pin Names and Functions

-The two tables below provide the Name and Function of the Pins on both sides of this Dev board (J1 & J3).
-The Pin names are shown in the ESP32-S3-DevKitC-1 image.
+The two tables below provide the Name and Function of the Pins on both sides of this Dev board (J1 & J3).<br/>The Pin names are shown in the ESP32-S3-DevKitC-1 image.
 The pin numbering matches the Board Schematic (PDF).
 ```